Get insider access

 Shark AI Robot

 The Roborock Q5 is better than the Shark AI Robot.
 The Roborock can be bundled with a self-emptying dock that reduces hands-on maintenance requirements, has an automatic surface adjustment feature, and does a better job of handling pet hair.
-The Mi Home app is also far more intuitive than the SharkClean app and has a broader range of features, including manual directional control as well as 3D map viewing.
+The Mi Home app is also far more intuitive than the SharkClean app and has a broader range of features, including manual directional control and 3D map viewing.

 + Show more